 A case study isn’t impressive if you just say:

-I did Brian’s method; here is a link to my infographic: (link).
-I was able to get 200 high quality backlinks.
+We did Brian’s method; here is a link to my infographic: (link).
+We were able to get 200 high quality backlinks.

 Even though it’s a good result, on its own, it doesn’t do much for Brian.
 You need to create a detailed story that Brian would be happy to show his other readers.